Medication (including herbal medication and vitamins) in pregnancy should ALWAYS be checked a doctor and or pharmacist before taking.

 - Stimulant laxatives eg Senna should be avoided.

-- Other options are available discuss with your dr or pharmacist
+- Other options are available discuss with your doctor or pharmacist

 - These are often the result of constipation so firstly treat the constipation

-- Most important thing is to stay hydrated, if you are concerned see a dr immediately
+- Most important thing is to stay hydrated, if you are concerned see a doctor immediately

 - Oral rehydration solution (safe) Category A